 The Master's thesis provides the student an opportunity for mature integration of the head, heart and hands of Pagan Divinity Studies.
 Its main feature is the research and writing of a thesis focusing on the student's central area of concern while resourcing all other areas of study at Cherry Hill Seminary.
 Because this kind of work is more than merely academic, the final thesis should be a singular paper of 60-75 pages integrating: a) the theories, philosophies and theologies embraced by the student with; b) practices and; c) experiences which help the student make them real.
 Thesis guidelines may be found in the CHS online library in Moodle.
+Thesis guidelines may be found in the CHS online library in Moodle.

-P7901 Thesis II Optional continuation of T7900 Thesis I.
+P7901 Thesis II

+Optional continuation of T7900 Thesis I.